marmelab/react-admin/docs/AppBar.md

 ```
 {% endraw %}

-Finally, can hide the user menu by setting the `userMenu` prop to `false`.
+Finally, you can hide the user menu by setting the `userMenu` prop to `false`.

 ```jsx
 const MyAppBar = () => <AppBar userMenu={false} />;